Tom Hoefling: ACLU

 Following the 2012 decision in Parents, Families, & Friends of Lesbians & Gays, Inc. v.
-Camdenton R-III School District, Hoefling denounced the American Civil Liberties Union (ACLU) in its effort to promote the presence of pornography in high-school libraries under the first amendment as an anti-American institution polluting American educational facilities.
+Camdenton R-III School District, Hoefling denounced the American Civil Liberties Union (ACLU) for its advocacy against filters blocking LGBT supportive content and viewpoints in public high-school libraries, claiming that disabling filters for safe sites would allow access to sexually explicit content.
 Hoefling wrote in his blog in support of Rick Santorum's 2012 bid for president and stated that gay porn is not constitutionally protected free speech.

 Personal life

 Hoefling is married to Siena Stone Hoefling.